top of page

 • 1 min read

-As I must rest from plenty for a night.
+When I must rest from plenty for a night

 Great is desire, slim, the appetite.

-When I digest what had been offered first.
+When I digest what had been given first.

 Recent Posts